victortizs/victortizs/README.md

 ## 👋 Hi and welcome
 - I'm a centennial currently living in Argentina, studying at UBA and dealing with everyday life and young adult issues too XD.

 - 👀 I’m interested in data, of all kind to be honest.
-I'm just trying to learn how to extract valuable insights from daily data, usual events and common queries.
+I'm also trying to learn how to extract valuable insights from daily data, usual events and common queries.

 - 🌱 Right now I’m using free available content from places like Microsoft or Youtube (to name some) to get my cheese, and I'll be using Git for sure.